Last Updated: April 15, 2022

 If this got your attention, stick with us to learn more cyber crime statistics that will blow your mind and get you wondering if you protected all of your data, is your phone secure enough, and is your password easy to crack?

 In the first half of 2020, almost 3,000 data breaches exposed over 36 billion records

-The average cost of a data breach was nearly $4 million in 2020
+The average cost of a data breach was over $4 million in 2021

-The global average cost of a data breach was $3.86 million.
-When it comes to the country with the highest average cost, numbers are significantly higher; the USA took first place with $8.64 million.
-The industry with the highest average cost of $7.13 million was healthcare.
-The average cost of a data breach in the financial services industry was also above the average, with $5.58 million.
+The global average cost of a data breach in 2021 was $4.24 million.
+When it comes to the country with the highest average cost, numbers are significantly higher — the USA took first place with $9.05 million.
+The industry with the highest average cost of $9.23 million was healthcare.
+The average cost of a data breach in the financial services industry was also above the average, at $5.72 million.

-In 2018, 70% of cyber fraud was executed through mobile devices
+In 2018, 70% of cyber frauds were executed through mobile devices

 From 2015 to 2018, there was a mind-blowing 680% upsurge in the number of fraud transactions coming out of mobile apps.
 The undeniable preference for mobile as a channel for cyber crime is also evidenced by RSA labelling an average of 82 rogue apps each day in 2018.
 Additionally, 1 out of 5 cyber attacks was ascribed to rogue mobile applications.

 38% of malicious file extensions found in email attachments were Microsoft Office formats such as Excel, Word and PowerPoint